Emby released a server app for the NVIDIA Shield TV back in February 2019, but the installation process wasn’t as smooth as I’d like.

 Select Movies from the drop-down menu and click OK.

-The next screen will have several options that are specifically tailored for movie libraries.
+The next screen will have several options tailored explicitly for movie libraries.

 On my Emby server, I have all of my movie files in one library, but you don’t have to.
 If you want, you can split up your library into different sub-categories.